Askable Notes & Playback

 The problem

-When Askable released their video interviewing tool, many customers began using it to conduct user interviews.
-Upon launching, we found two key opportunities for improvement:
+When Askable launched its video interviewing tool, many customers began using it to conduct research sessions.
+Through early feedback, we discovered two key opportunities:

 01